hpca01/SimpleTCP/README.md

 ## Simple TCP server
-As title states, this is a simple TCP server written in C. A good weekend project.
+As title states, this is a simple TCP server written in C.